jsapre/gettingdataproject/CodeBook.md

  4. Appropriately labels the data set with descriptive variable names.
  5. From the data set in step 4, creates a second, independent tidy data set with

+** Plese refer to README.md for detail steps performed for the analysis

 ### Variables used in the final tidy dataset
 "subject"  Unit 1
       Possible Values: